bhakra nangal dam

 Impact on Irrigation and Agriculturе

-Before the Bhakra Nangal Dam was built, much of Punjab and surrounding areas were too dry for effective farming.
+Before the Bhakra Nangal Dam was built, much of Punjab and surrounding areas were too dry for practical farming.
 The dam’s reservoir brought essential water to these lands, enabling year-round irrigation that boosted agricultural productivity.
-With reliable water access, farmers could now grow multiple crops annually, transforming the region into India’s agricultural heartland and sparking the Green Revolution.
+Farmers could grow multiple crops annually with reliable water access, transforming the region into India’s farm heartland and sparking the Green Revolution.
 The dam’s impact continues to sustain generations of farmers, supporting their livelihoods and strengthening India’s food security.

 Food Grain Production Growth in India (1960-61 to 1978-79)

-• National Growth Rate: Food grain production grew at an annual rate of 2.77% across India.
+• National Growth Rate: Food grain production grew annually at 2.77% across India.

 • State Leaders: